AnastasiiaBardyuzha/qa_frontend_intro/README.md

 1. Fix the problems in the helpers’ code and run the tests again.
 Make sure that they now pass, except for `generateRandomTime`, which should fail.
 1. Fix the implementation of `generateRandomTime` and make sure that all tests now pass.

+You can suppress particular ESLint rules in the helpers’ code if you feel it would be impossible to implement them without breaking the rules.

 ## Workflow
 - Fork the repository with this task.
 - Clone forked repository: